Interactive Notebooks

 The latest comments about Nextjournal on Reddit.
 This can help you find out how popualr the product is and what people think about it.

 But not all frontends are like that. https://nextjournal.com/ and https://pitch.com/ both use CLJS and I bet they have a huge amount of logic running on the frontend due to the nature of their apps.
-Source: almost 3 years ago
+Source: about 3 years ago

 Looks great!
 I use sometimes Nextjournal to store and run code snippets in Clojure.
-But it’s different.
+But itโs different.
 Source: over 3 years ago

 For this semester I would like to not use Box and use another tool to have my students have direct access to my notes without having to upload it directly to Canvas.
 I found two other notebooks, Deepnote and Nextjournal but not sure if they would be useful tools.
 I was wondering if any of you used these notebooks before or what tools have you used to share your lecture notes with students?
-Source: about 4 years ago
+Source: over 4 years ago

 Do you know an article comparing Nextjournal to other products?